Hausa people

-The Hausa (autonyms for singular: Bahaushe (m), Bahaushiya (f); plural: Hausawa and general: Hausa; exonyms: Ausa; Ajami: مُتَنٜىٰنْ هَوْسَا / هَوْسَاوَا) are a native ethnic group in West Africa.
+The Hausa people (Note: autonyms for singular: Bahaushe (m), Bahaushiya (f); plural: Hausawa and general: Hausa; exonyms: Ausa; Ajami: مُتَنٜىٰنْ هَوْسَا / هَوْسَاوَا) are an ethnic group native to West Africa.
 They speak the Hausa language, which is the second most spoken language after Arabic in the Afro-Asiatic language family.
-The Hausa are a culturally homogeneous people based primarily in the Sahelian and the sparse savanna areas of southern Niger and northern Nigeria respectively, numbering around 86 million people, with significant populations in Benin, Cameroon, Ivory Coast, Chad, the Central African Republic, Togo, and Ghana, as well as smaller more recent populations in Sudan, Eritrea,.
+The Hausa are a culturally homogeneous people based primarily in the Sahelian and the sparse savanna areas of southern Niger and northern Nigeria respectively, numbering around 86 million people, with significant populations in Benin, Cameroon, Côte d’Ivoire, Chad, the Central African Republic, Togo, and Ghana, as well as smaller, more recent populations in Sudan and Eritrea.

 Predominantly Hausa-speaking communities are scattered throughout West Africa and on the traditional Hajj route north and east traversing the Sahara, with an especially large population in and around the town of Agadez.
 Other Hausa have also moved to large neighbouring coastal cities in the region such as Lagos, Port Harcourt, Accra, Abidjan and Cotonou as well as to parts of North Africa such as Libya over the course of the last 500 years.
 The Hausa are traditionally agriculturists who live in small villages as well as in precolonial towns and cities.
 The Hausa aristocracy had historically developed an equestrian based culture.
 Still a status symbol of the traditional nobility in Hausa society, the horse still features in the Eid day celebrations, known as Ranar Sallah (in English: the Day of the Prayer).
 Daura is the cultural center of the Hausa people.
 The town predates all the other major Hausa towns in tradition and culture.

 Population distribution

-The Hausa have, in the last 500 years, criss-crossed the vast landscape of Africa in all its four corners for varieties of reasons ranging from military service, long-distance trade, hunting, performance of hajj, fleeing from oppressive Hausa feudal kings as well as spreading Islam.
+In the last millennia, the Hausa have migrated throughout Africa for several reasons.
+These include military service, long-distance trade, hunting, performance of hajj, fleeing from oppressive feudal Hausa kings, and propagating Islam.

-Because the vast majority of Hausas and Hausa speakers are Muslims, many attempted to embark on the Hajj pilgrimage, a requirement of all Muslims who are able.
-On the way to or back from the Hijaz region, many settled, often indigenizing to some degree.
-For example, many Hausa in Saudi Arabia identify as both Hausa and Afro-Arab.
+The vast majority of Hausas and Hausa speakers are Muslim.
+Attempts to embark on the hajj pilgrimage have resulted in some settling in regions from western and sub-saharan Africa to the Hijaz region.
+Many Hausa in Saudi Arabia identify as both Hausa and Afro-Arab.
 In the Arab world, the surname "Hausawi" (alternatively spelled "Hawsawi") is an indicator of Hausa ancestry.

 The homeland of Hausa people is Hausaland ("Kasar Hausa"), situated in Nigeria and Niger.